 How to find the men who served

-The MAP page shows markers for addresses where the 75 men we have identified used to live.
+The SEARCH BY MAP page shows markers for addresses where the 75 men we have identified used to live.
 Scroll the map horizontally or vertically to see other parts of Wheatley.
 Hover over a marker to show brief details.
 Click a marker to load the page with links to the men who lived there.
 The map marker will now be centred and in red.

 Either route will lead to a page with a biography, photograph where available and other information such as regiment and date of birth.
 Links at the bottom lead to the location on the map and if appropriate details of other men who lived at that address, archive items and any genealogical links.
 For help on using the genealogical records, go to the genealogical introduction or use this link.